jean-pierreBoth/gsearch/README.md

     - git clone https://github.com/jean-pierreBoth/archaea
 * Clone annembed:
     - git clone https://github.com/jean-pierreBoth/annembed
+    annembed is now based on intel-mkl-static by default, to change to openblas you need to change "ndarray-linalg = {version = "0.14", features = ["intel-mkl-static"]}" to "ndarray-linalg = {version = "0.14", features = ["openblas-system"]}" in the Cargo.toml, if you do not have intel-mkl installed.

 * Three libraries, zeromq, libsodium and openblas (optional for annembed_f feature) are required to successfully compile.